 To create a field in this Analysis tab, choose the option.
 A green microscope icon identifies fields in Analysis tab.

-Use the same green icon on the left of your record to open the tab.
+Use the following icon on the left of your record to open the tab.

 If you use a line separator, the page is shown as below.
 To change the view, use one of the icons at the top right.
 You can print these results independently of the all record.
 These values are not exportable for the moment.

 To add/edit values just click in the button on the bottom.
 The edition depends of the field type.
-Don’t forget to click on Update analysis.
+Don’t forget to click on Save.

 You can also import values as in the general export function.
 This function is only available for text, date and URL fields.